Updated November 29th, 2018

 Outboard motors in this range weigh around 60 lbs, which makes them portable only over short distances, and not for everyone.

-A 6 HP motor can propel an S4 skiff with one person on board at speeds of up to 18 mph, and it can propel the boat at 13 mph with three passengers on board.
+A 6 HP motor can propel an S4 skiff with one person on board at 17 mph, and it can propel the boat at 12 mph with three passengers on board.

-6 HP motors are the second most popular motors among S4 users.
+6 HP is the second most popular motor size among S4 users.

-For their 6 HP outboard used with lightweight boats (such as the S4), Tohatsu recommends their 9 pitch propeller.
+For their 6 HP outboard used with lightweight boats up to 500 lbs (such as the S4), Tohatsu recommends their 9 pitch propeller.
+The 8 pitch propeller would work too, especially if you intend to have the boat fully loaded, so that it would weigh over 500 lbs in total.

 8 HP outboards